Mayor Nehring's Priorities

 - Community Transit SWIFT Line, bringing bus rapid transit to Marysville (scheduled completion 2027).

-- Developing parks, like the new Olympic View Park that opened in 2021 as part of the Qwuloolt Estuary project.
-Building more trailsfor our parks inventory, such as the completed Centennial Trail Connector that connects the city’s Bayview Trail to the regional Centennial Trail.
-Our other projects that have been fully funded and planned for the near future include:
+- Developing parks, like the new Olympic View Park that opened in 2021; and a turf upgrade at Strawberry Fields Athletic Complex, a new Pump Track at Jennings Nature Park, and improvements to Comeford Park, all in 2023.
+Building more trails for our parks inventory, such as the Centennial Trail Connector that links the city’s Bayview Trail to the regional Centennial Trail.
+Other projects planned for the near future include:

 - Expanding economic development efforts to provide more services for our residents as well as adding more family-wage jobs in Marysville with a specific focus on developing the master-planned Cascade Industrial Center in the Smokey Point area.